 From: Place your name on this line, not including a courtesy title.
 If your reader(s) may not know you, identify yourself with your job title or department name (Anne Carter, Hiring Department).
 Hand write your initials to the right of your typed name.

 Body Paragraphs.
 The body states your purpose for writing so that readers can quickly grasp the memo’s content and significance to them.
 If the memo is longer than a page, use the first paragraph to provide background.
 An outline will help you organize your thoughts.
 Focus your reader’s attention on main ideas, not details and digressions.
-Be plain, direct, and brief.
+Be plain, direct, and brief and remember that most memos are less than a page.

 Decide on a pattern of organization that best suits your purpose.
 The two most common for memos are deduction and induction.
 Deduction presents ideas in decreasing order of importance and assumes the reader is acquainted with the topic.
 Most memos use this pattern.
 Place supporting facts in subsequent sentences for readers who are unfamiliar with the subject.
 Place background information last.
 Induction presents ideas in increasing order of importance.
 If you must give bad news or if your reader may not understand the main idea without prior preparation, use this form.
 Lead up to the most important idea and then present that idea at the end of the memo.